 What is white balance and why do I need it?
-Just like your shutter speed, Aperture size and ISO.
-You camera also has setting called White Balance (or WB on your camera’s display).
+Just like your shutter speed, aperture size, and ISO.
+Your camera also has a setting called White Balance (or WB on your camera’s display).
 Just as your camera has an internal light metre, your camera also reads the colour given off by your subject and is affected by the lighting conditions under which it is viewed through your lens and viewfinder.
-There are pre-programmed White Balance (WB) settings which are pre-installed on your camera by the camera manufacturer.
+There are pre-programmed White Balance (WB) settings that are pre-installed on your camera by the camera manufacturer.

 Portrait photography Ideas

 Adding diversity and changing things up to be more creative with your photography will help stand out and may lead to more paid work as a photographer.

 Here also a few ways you could try a few portrait photography ideas to make your photos stand out from the rest.
 It is also a way of breaking the ice and building a rapport with your model.
 With my beginner’s guide to portrait photography, I am hoping you will learn to break out of your comfort zone and try something you may have never done before.

 Ideas to Try with your Model:

 - Introduce Movement

 - Change the framing of your shots to add variety